YtnbFirewings/gsym/README.md

   We can look into storing 24 bit offsets in the future if needed but I didn't want to have to do any processing to decode 24 bit integers as it might affect the address lookup speed.
-- compress C++ strings that by removing default parameters for STL code and changing names into shorter forms (see shortencpp.py).
+- compress C++ strings by removing default parameters for STL code and changing names into shorter forms (see shortencpp.py).
 - use a string table for all strings that contains uniqued strings.
 The string table can be shared with the current executable or debug info which